gbadev-org/gba-makefile-template/README.md

-# devkitARM GBA Template
+# GBA Makefile Template

-NOTE: This project is not affiliated with devkitPro.

 This repository provides a solid template Makefile for GBA development with devkitARM, supporting C, C++, and Assembly.

+## Usage

-Build options inside the `Makefile` are commented and hopefully easy to use.
+- Modify the options inside `Makefile` to suit your needs, and run `make`.
+- To get verbose output, run `make V=1` or `make VERBOSE=1`.
+- To run a clean build, run `make -B`

 build.mk contains all of the build code, and you usually don't need to touch it at all.

 ## Features

-- soundbank.bin creation with mmutil
+- Soundbank creation with mmutil
 - Graphics processing with grit
-- Conversion of binary files with bin2s
+- Binary conversion with bin2s
 - Use of relative and symlinked file paths (../etc/hi.c)
 - Creating a multiboot build by adding `_mb` suffix to project name
 - `*.iwram.ext`, `*.arm.ext`, and `*.thumb.ext` filenames override ARM/THUMB code